Do You Need a Passport to Cruise?

 Cruises That Require a Passport

-Although not every itinerary leaving from North America requires a passport to cruise, several cruises do require you to have a valid U.S. passport to sail.
-Below we cover the most common ones that do not require a passport.
+Although not every itinerary leaving from North America requires a passport to cruise, several cruises do require you to have a valid US passport to sail.

 MORE: 7 Reasons To Take a Transatlantic Cruise